 Beg, borrow (but maybe don’t steal)

 Can’t afford designer accessories?
 Worried that your It Bag may soon become an Out Bag?
 Or don’t fancy splurging on a big-event frock you’ll only ever wear once?
 Take a tip from Carrie Symonds, who famously rented her wedding dress from MyWardobe HQ Link opens in a new window and take advantage of the huge explosion in the clothes rental market.
 Here are a few suggestions if you’re new to the rental game.
-MyWardrobe HQ is the most well established, but check out the app By Rotation Link opens in a new window, a peer-to-peer rental operation that allows you to borrow clothes from bona fide influencers (didn’t you always wonder what they did with all those clothes?!); Catwalk Club Link opens in a new window has an edit of super-relevant designer bags and clutches for big nights out; Endless Wardrobe Link opens in a new window takes stock direct from brands so allows you to try before you buy; vintage and sustainability fans will love A Virtual Vintage Market Link opens in a new window; while the dangerously addictive Girl Meets Dress Link opens in a new window celebrates the frock in all its glory, with a £99-a-month ‘Infinite Membership’ subscription offering you three dresses at any time on limitless rotation.
+MyWardrobe HQ is the most well established, but check out the app By Rotation Link opens in a new window, a peer-to-peer rental operation that allows you to borrow clothes from bona fide influencers (didn’t you always wonder what they did with all those clothes?!); Catwalk Club Link opens in a new window has an edit of super-relevant designer bags and clutches for big nights out; Endless Wardrobe Link opens in a new window takes stock direct from brands so allows you to try before you buy; Selfridges launched Selfridges Rental Link opens in a new window last year - which has the latest and hottest runway clothes and accessories from the biggest brands ready to borrow for as little as £30; vintage and sustainability fans will love A Virtual Vintage Market Link opens in a new window; while the dangerously addictive Girl Meets Dress Link opens in a new window celebrates the frock in all its glory, with a £99-a-month ‘Infinite Membership’ subscription offering you three dresses at any time on limitless rotation.
+And lastly, HURR Link opens in a new window is the latest dress rental service I've used, they have a pop-up in Selfridges so you can try everything on before you rent!

 Grab designer style for less

 High-street collaborations with designers are a great way to buy into the style of a designer you love.
-Recent (and returning) hot collabs have included Regina Pyo for & Other Stories, Ghost x M&S and Paul + Joe for Uniqlo.
-H&M Link opens in a new window are the masters of this – their upcoming collaboration with cult Japanese brand Toga Link opens in a new window is on every fashion editor’s wishlist for Autumn ‘21; while the Next/Label Mix Link opens in a new window web page is always worth checking out – they have a constant stream of new upcoming designers featured at high-street prices, such as big-event-worthy dresses by Samantha Cameron’s Cefinn label.
+Hot collabs have included Regina Pyo for & Other Stories, Ghost x M&S and Paul + Joe for Uniqlo.
+H&M Link opens in a new window are the masters of this – their upcoming collaboration with the iconic Iris Apfel Link opens in a new window, who recently celebrated her 100th birthday, will be on everyone's summer wardrobe wish list with vibrant colours and bold prints galore; while the Next/Label Mix Link opens in a new window web page is always worth checking out – they have a constant stream of new upcoming designers featured at high-street prices, such as big-event-worthy dresses by Samantha Cameron’s Cefinn label.

 Be a discount diva